30 Best Apps that Pay You to Play Games ($$$)

 27. Rakuten

 Another favorite way to get a free gift card is by shopping with Rakuten.
-This is a one-time deal in terms of free gift cards, but you can continue getting cashback from nearly any online purchase.
+This is a one-time deal in terms of free gift cards, but you can continue getting cash back from nearly any online purchase.

-When you first sign-up for Rakuten, you can choose to receive a $10 Walmart gift card or a $10 Rakuten cash bonus.
+When you first sign-up for Rakuten, you can choose to receive a $10 Walmart gift card or a $10 Rakuten cash back bonus.

 You receive the bonus after making your first $25 purchase with Rakuten.

-It is possible to earn cashback from over 2,000 online stores and at over 30 brick and mortar retailers too.
+It is possible to earn cash back from over 2,000 online stores and at over 30 brick and mortar retailers too.
 Your free gift card will ship once you complete your first purchase.

-Otherwise, Rakuten will send your cashback rewards by mail or PayPal every quarter each time your cashback balance reaches $5.
+Otherwise, Rakuten will send your cash back rewards by mail or PayPal every quarter each time your cash back balance reaches $5.
+It’s a great way to earn some money easily!

 28. Ibotta